DON’T PANIC: Radiator Heating vs. Forced Air

 What Each System Does Well & Where It Falls Short?

-Forced air heats quickly and distributes warmth more evenly in open spaces.
-It works especially well in larger homes and allows you to add central air conditioning or a heat pump.
-That flexibility matters if you want both heating and cooling from a single system.
+Forced air heats quickly and distributes warmth more evenly across larger, open spaces.
+It works especially well in bigger homes and, critically, it allows you to connect central air conditioning or a heat pump to the same duct system.
+That flexibility is a significant advantage if you want both heating and cooling handled by one integrated system.

 West End Toronto has some of the most beautiful older homes in the city.
 If you’re thinking about buying an older home, here are a few more posts you might find interesting: